 8000 BC: Tundra retreats from British Isles (Dunbavin, p.86).

 7000 BC: Pre-Boreal climatic period of Holocene.

-4,800 BC: Britain exposed to "monsoon" (hot & moist) type climate (Langdon, p.54).
+4,800 BC: Britain exposed to "monsoon" (hot and moist) type climate (Langdon, p.54).
 Contains the so-called 'Atlantic Period', as determined by the pollen counts of trees thriving in this period.
-However, cold snaps between 7,200-7,200, 6,600-6,500 BC, etc. (+see below).
+However, cold snaps between 7,400-7,200 and 6,600-6,500 BC, etc. (+see below).

-3,000 BC: Strong 'seasonal' (=monsoon?) rains in Sahara, as evidenced by alternate layers of sand and clay in rocky outcrops in Egyptian Desert.
-One 'lake' bigger than the UK.N.b even hotter Saharan temperatures than at present required to create the extremes of air temperature to precipitate (literally!) a monsoon.
+3,000 BC: Strong 'seasonal' (=monsoon?) rains in Sahara, as evidenced by alternate layers of sand and clay in rocky outcrops in the Egyptian Desert.
+One 'lake' bigger than the UK.
+Note that even hotter Saharan temperatures than at present are required to create the extremes of air temperature to precipitate (literally!) a monsoon.

 7090 BC: Several great volcanic eruptions (Feuerbacher).